Non-crossing chords of a polygon with forbidden positions: Introduction

 Given a polygon $P$, a {\sl chord} is a segment whose endpoints are non-consecutive vertices of $P$.
 A chord is called a {\sl diagonal} (resp., {\sl epigonal}) if it lies in the interior (resp., exterior) of $P$.

-Let $|P|$ denote the number of vertices of $P$.
-Let $d_1$ be the number of diagonals, $d_2$ be the number of disjoint pairs of diagonals, and, in general, $d_i$ be the number of sets of $i$ diagonals of the polygon which are pairwise non-crossing.
-The number $e_i$ are defined in a similar manner for epigonals. \begin{theorem} Let $P_n$ be a simple polygon with $n=|P_n|$ vertices in general position.
-Then we have: \begin{enumerate} \item[(A)] $P_n$ is a convex polygon if and only if
+Suppose $P$ has $n$ vertices, which we will symbolically denote by $|P|=n$, where $n\ge 4$.
+Let $d_1$ be the number of diagonals, $d_2$ be the number of non-crossing pairs of diagonals, and, in general, $d_i$ be the number of sets of $i$ diagonals of the polygon which are pairwise non-crossing.
+Particularly, $d_{n-3}$ is the number of triangulations of $P$, and for any $n\ge 4$, there exist polygons satisfying $d_{n-3}=1$, such as polygons in Class \ref{ex:class2} (see Fig.~\ref{fig:class2} below).
+The number $e_i$ is defined in a similar manner for epigonals, $i=1,2,\ldots,n-3$.
+By these definitions, $e_1$ stands for the number of epigonals of $P$, and thus $e_1>0$ represents the non-convexity of $P$.
+Besides, we have $d_i=e_i=0$ if $i>n-3$, and we always set $d_0=e_0=1$. \begin{class} \rm This is the family of all non-convex polygons with only three (consecutive) angles which are less than $\pi$.
+Such polygonal region can be obtained by deleting a convex polygonal region from a triangular region (see Fig.~\ref{fig:class2} below).